 Try This: Mix in fresh fruits and nuts like almonds, walnuts, or seeds with your morning oatmeal for a tasty, filling breakfast that will keep you fuller for longer.
 You can also try adding peanut or other nut butter to your bowl to get in some extra healthy fats.

 3. Increase Your Fiber Intake

-Fiber is an essential part of an effective overactive bladder diet, and can be found in an array of foods from the beans and lentil family as well as some of the whole grain foods you’ve already added to your grocery list.
+Fiber is an essential part of an effective overactive bladder diet and can be found in an array of foods from the beans and lentil family and some of the whole-grain foods you’ve already added to your grocery list.

 4. Go Bananas for Fruit!